iszczesniak/cpp/references/index.md

-In languages like Java or C#, references are pointers with the shared-ownership semantics (i.e., a reference can be copied, and the object exists as long as at least one reference exists), and with the object member selection syntax.
-In these languages references must exist at run-time.
+In languages like Java or C#, references are pointers with the shared-ownership semantics (i.e., a reference can be copied, and the object exists as long as at least one reference exists), and so they must exist at run-time.
+They only *look* similar to the C++ references, because they use the object member selection syntax.

 As an example that references are optimized out at compile-time, there are two programs below that produce the same output, but in the second